 - $2,000/month per Wellesley student to cover living expenses in June, July, and August

-- Monthly video mentorship meetings with Amy Batchelor and Brad Feld
+- Video mentorship meetings with Amy Batchelor and Brad Feld

 - Join a cohort of peers changing the world through entrepreneurship